Edragon/edragon.github.io/Board-dat/DAR/DAR1047-dat/DAR1047-dat.md

 * Use firmware - > release -> attiny85 aggressive.hex

 * Our board already burned bootloader, use this only when things corrupted.
-* Git clone bootloader project from here: https://github.com/Edragon/micronucleus, or download it from here [[File:Micronucleus-2.01.zip]] - [File:Micronucleus-2.01.zip](download it from here)
+* Git clone bootloader project from here: https://github.com/Edragon/micronucleus, or download it from here [[Micronucleus-2.01.zip]] - [download it from here](Micronucleus-2.01.zip)

 #### fuse setup
 * High fuse DD